Swiss watchmakers brace for tougher 2012

-Already, jewellers Tiffany & Co, Zale Corp and Signet have published disappointing sales figures for the holiday season in Europe and America..
+Already, jewelers Tiffany & Co (TIF.N), Zale Corp ZLC.N and Signet have published disappointing sales figures for the holiday season in Europe and America.

-Meanwhile, British brand Burberry on Tuesday reported a sharp slowdown in U.S. sales and gave a weak outlook, , contrasting with Swiss luxury group Richemont which said sales in the quarter to Dec. held up well.
+Meanwhile, British brand Burberry (BRBY.L) on Tuesday reported a sharp slowdown in U.S. sales and gave a weak outlook, contrasting with Swiss luxury group Richemont (CFR.VX) which said sales in the quarter to December held up well.

 Also weighing on the industry are potential production bottlenecks stemming from Swatch Group's decision to cut supplies to rival watchmakers starting this year.

 While brands from 257 year-old Vacheron Constantin to 21st century newcomers Greubel Forsey said they were investing in production, they said they were also mindful of the previous crisis of 2008/2009 when they were left with unsold stock.

 "We tend to produce less than the demand," the CEO of independent watchmaker Parmigiani said.
 "We like to remain conservative because we don't want to end up in the same situation as 2008/2009."